Home Staging – Is It Worth The Effort?

 Home Staging Works

 We have hard evidence that styled or staged properties definitely attract more enquiries faster!
 By creating the sense of a desirable lifestyle and cosy ambience, the viewer’s emotions will be stirred, and they’ll be encouraged to linger over your property’s images.
+See below some before and after picture.

 What’s more, viewers will walk around a styled property for longer than an unstyled property.
 Being able to see furniture and soft furnishings in the rooms helps viewers imagine what the property will be like with their own possessions.
 The more a viewer lingers in a property, the greater the opportunity to discuss the matter and get valuable feedback.